jakestanley/setup_linux/README.md

 - install-core.sh
 - add-repositories.sh
 - install-common.sh
+- install-defiance.sh (if applicable)
 - install-media.sh
 - install-gui-common.sh
 - install-personal.sh
 - install-work.sh
+- not a script, but you'll need to install drivers

 #### install-sudo.sh
 This installs sudo.
 It should be run first on every Debian installation.